-You may want to build your confidence before heading for the likes of the Devil's Drop or Wild Kamakazie - they're not for the faint hearted!
+You may want to build your confidence before heading for the likes of the Devil's Drop or Wild Kamakaze - they're not for the faint hearted!
 We would recommend trying Wet and Wild or one of our tyre waterslides first.
-The waterpark experience can be a little daunting for little ones, especially when busy.
+The waterpark experience can be a little daunting for younger children, especially when busy.
 The water is only max 1m deep so most should be able to stand, but there are lifeguard positions throughout the park if assistance is required.
-All our staff are uniformed, so make sure they know to speak to a person in uniform if you become separated, or perhaps agree a designated meeting point such as the changing rooms, it can happen and is best to be prepared.
+All our staff are uniformed, so make sure they know to speak to a person in uniform if you become separated, or perhaps agree to a designated meeting point such as the changing rooms, it can happen and is best to be prepared.

-We know it can get busy during the holiday seasons and especially so on sunny days and some children (and adults!), even with reduced capacities, can find this a bit overwhelming.
+We know it can get busy during the holiday seasons and especially so on sunny days and some children (and adults!), can find this a bit overwhelming.
 You may find a visit just as we open or later in the afternoon a better bet for those for whom a visit to the waterpark is a new experience.
 Peak visit times are between 11am and 3pm.
 Got it wrong?
 If after 15 minutes, it’s not working out do go and speak to a duty manager to explain - we do try to be sympathetic with regards to refunds where the park is just not working out for you.
 However, do not leave it too long to ask.